Desolation Lava Field: Sidas Cone and Twin Cone

 Sidas Cone (DLF-6) and Twin Cone (DLF-7) are considered to be approximal in age due to their similar degree of vegetation cover and erosion.
 This is the only evidence for their age similarity since the lava flows from each cone do not overlap each other.
 Both cones are structurally complex, having issued basalt flows with clinkery surfaces.
 These basalt flows are relatively thin with low relief and are sparsely porphyritic; the phenocrysts consist of feldspar, olivine and pyroxene.
 The lava flows erupted from Twin Cone are isolated from older flows in the DLF and overlie glacial-fluvial gravel that postdates the Storm Cone eruption.
 In contrast, the Sidas Cone lava flows rest on those issued from the Triplex Cones.

 Twin Cone is breached on its southeastern side where a steep-sided lava dome has developed.
 This dome, consisting of smooth, ropy basalt, contains 100 m wide and up to 10 m deep pit craters which are thought to have formed as a result of lava withdrawal from the main vent via lava tubes.
 Overlying the lava dome are 15 m high spatter cones whose summits contain 6–9 m deep symmetrical craters.
-Two overlapping volcanic edifices comprise Sidas Cone, each of which contains a summit crater.
-They are thought to have formed as a result of simultaneous lava fountaining from neighbouring vents during the latter stages of the eruption that created Sidas Cone.
+Two overlapping volcanic edifices form Sidas Cone, each of which contains a summit crater.
+They are the products of simultaneous lava fountaining from neighbouring vents during the latter stages of the Sidas Cone eruption.
 Lava from Sidas Cone engulfed an area about 1.5 km wide and more than 8 km long, some of which ponded behind an older Klastline Formation cone adjacent to the southwestern flank of Sidas Cone.

 Moraine Cone

 Alpine glaciation has almost completely destroyed Moraine Cone (DLF-8); remnants are largely buried under moraine deposited by outlet glaciers of Mount Edziza's ice cap.
 The only parts of Moraine Cone that project beyond the subsequent glacial cover are its northwestern margin and its breached northern flank where agglutinated bombs and spatter are exposed, as well as ropy lava.
 Lava from the cone extends roughly 14 km to the northeast where it had travelled down the northeastern side of the Big Raven Plateau into the Kakiddi Creek and Klastline River valleys.
-The existence of lacustrine silt beds in small terraces upstream from the lava in these valleys suggests Kakiddi Creek and the Klastline River were both temporarily dammed.
+The existence of lacustrine silt beds in small terraces upstream from the lava in these valleys suggests that Kakiddi Creek and the Klastline River were both temporarily dammed.
 Near Moraine Cone, the lava is separated from younger volcanic deposits of Williams Cone by overlying gravel and sand outwash.